Xaxurro/grade-calculator/README.md

             /* name of the grade */
             "name": "test 1",

-            /* optional, date of the grade, format %d-%d */
+            /* optional, date of the grade, format DD-MM */ "date": "01-03",
-            "date": "01-03",

             /* percentage of the score divided by 100 obtained that will be substracted to the minimum, example: 20% -> 0.20 */